Orange-OpenSource/casskop/documentation/operations.md

 ### K8S host major failure: replacing a cassandra node

 In the case of a major host failure, it may not be possible to bring back the node to life.
-We can in this case considere that our cassandra node is lost and we will want to replace it on another host.
+We can in this case consider that our cassandra node is lost and we will want to replace it on another host.

 In this case we may have 2 solutions that will require some manual actions :